LauraBeatris/instalura-project/README.md

 <hr />

 ## :rocket: About the project
-Instalura is social media application based on Instagram.
+Instalura is a social media application based on Instagram.
 The main application was made with Electrode for the server side rendering of React increasing the SEO.
 And, the landing page was made with SCSS and HTML.

 <hr />